 Support Vector Machine Intuition

-Originally published on my old blog.
+Originally published on my old blog in 2014.

 Introduction